 Murray, who shuns computers and draws his designs by hand, makes his autos out of a lightweight composite material similar to carbon fiber used in race cars.

 That allows him to jettison the robots and machinery that stamp and weld about 300 pieces of metal together in a typical car body.
 While automakers such as Ford Motor Co.
-(F) are developing models that use more lightweight materials and less steel, Murray wants manufacturers to make all of their cars with as little metal as possible.
+(F:US) are developing models that use more lightweight materials and less steel, Murray wants manufacturers to make all of their cars with as little metal as possible.

 The designer’s breakthrough was in finding a way to make a city car in two primary steps instead of the standard five, Noble says.
 His iStream system forms a chassis out of composite and then installs components and attaches body panels made from recycled plastic bottles.